 Best Price Wheelie Bins Guaranteed!
 Find the same bin for a cheaper price and we will beat it!

-How was Easter 2021?
+How was Easter 2022?
 We hope you had a fun family celebration.
-Are you looking forward to 2022?
+Are you looking forward to 2023?
 You’ve got chocolate galore, hot cross buns, Easter egg hunts and a delicious family meal, what’s not to love?
-In the UK Easter is Sunday 17th April 2022, so get it in your diary and make this easter eco-friendly!

 Just like at Christmas, all of this extra indulgence can have an impact on the environment.
 So how can you minimise your family’s impact?
 Here’s how to have an eco-friendly Easter.

 Your average Easter egg is packaged in foil, encased in plastic, then packed in a cardboard box.
 This equals a lot of potential waste.
 It’s not all bad news though, some companies are working to reduce the packaging in their Easter eggs and increase the number of recycled materials they use in their packaging.
 For example, Nestlé UK & Ireland announced that the Easter egg packaging across its entire range is 100% recyclable and it has replaced rigid plastic with paperboard in its mug eggs.

 Another smart move is to opt for eggs made from Fair Trade chocolate.
 Companies that abide by Fair Trade practices pay farmers a fair price for their cocoa crops.
 Farmers that aren’t paid enough end up having to farm in protected areas to earn more money and this illegal deforestation is having an impact on the planet.